Skip to main content

 Service Lifetime Best Practices

-Managing object lifecycles correctly is vital for performance and preventing memory leaks or race conditions.
+Managing object lifecycles correctly is vital for performance and preventing memory leaks or race conditions:

 • Scoped: Created once per client request (connection).
-Many Optimizely services, such as IContentLoader, are registered as scoped or transient to ensure thread safety within a single web request.
+Many Optimizely services such as IContentLoader are registered as scoped or transient to ensure thread safety within a single web request.

-• Singleton: Created the first time they are requested.
+• Singleton: Created once on first request.
 All subsequent requests use the same instance.
-This is suitable for global configurations or cache managers that maintain state across the entire application lifecycle.
+Suitable for global configurations or cache managers that maintain state across the entire application lifecycle.
+Never inject a scoped service into a singleton.

 public void ConfigureServices(IServiceCollection services) { // Adding standard CMS services services.AddCms(); // Registering custom services with specific lifetimes services.AddTransient<IMyStatelessService, MyStatelessService>(); services.AddScoped<IUserContextService, UserContextService>(); services.AddSingleton<IGlobalConfigManager, GlobalConfigManager>(); }